AbhishekPattanayak/DEVOPS/Learning GIT and GitHub/cheatsheet.md

 9. git diff --staged -> Compares the staged area with the last commit

 10. git commit -a -m "<Message>"->  -a -> adds, -m -> message

+11. git rm -> removes from working directory and staging area.
+    11.1 git rm --cached <file-name> -> only removes the file from the staging area.

+12.